2012 Wisconsin Law Review 1285 (2012)

 This Article proposes an analogous FGD regime – standing for Fairer Government Disclosure – that would prompt federal agencies, as well as Members of Congress and their staffs, to deploy a variety of strategies that could substantially reduce the amount of selective disclosure of nonpublic government information to persons who are likely to use it in securities trading.
 The Article first gathers together press reports, agency and congressional correspondence, and other materials that demonstrate the ubiquity of selective disclosure in the federal government.
 It then analyzes insider trading law to show that most of these instances of selective disclosure are not illegal.
 The Article concludes that the problem can be solved – or at least curtailed – with more effective internal controls on the federal officials who selectively disclose government information.
 It thus begins a discussion as to how such controls could be developed without compromising the quality and timeliness of disclosures to persons, including voters, who must have information in order to make informed decisions.

 Nagy, Donna M. and Painter, Richard W., "Selective Disclosure by Federal Officials and the Case for an FGD (Fairer Government Disclosure) Regime" (2012).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 798.